Getting the Most Neutrinos out of IsoDAR: Neutron Production

 Including the latest data it is possible to improve the GEANT4 simulations considerably \cite{daedkam}.
 However one of the main results of Sec.~\ref{transez} is that below about 25 MeV the initial neutron energy has little effect on the isotope production.
 In Fig.~\ref{neutprodfig} we plot the normalized cumulative distributions of the neutron spectra produced by 25 MeV, 60 MeV and 250 MeV proton beams, as determined by FLUKA.

-As can be seen in Fig.~\ref{neutprodfig}, in each case less than 10\% of the neutrons have energies in excess of 25 MeV.
-Therefore the shape of the neutron spectrum will have very little effect on the final ${}^8$Li yield.
+As can be seen in Fig.~\ref{neutprodfig}, in each case less than 5\% of the neutrons exiting the target have energies in excess of 25 MeV and at most about 10\% have energies in excess of 10 MeV.
+We have seen in Subsec.~\ref{neutsimsez} that below 10 MeV, the ${}^8$Li yield per neutron is quite independent of the neutron energy.
+Therefore the shape of the neutron spectrum will have very little effect on the final ${}^8$Li yield, especially for a large target station.
 This means that for our study of the effect of target station design on the ${}^8$Li yield, we only need the total normalizations of the neutron flux and not the detailed spectral shape below 10 MeV.
+For example, even if the neutron energy is doubled in a 100 kg LiOD converter, the ${}^8$Li yield only falls about 5\%.
 This justifies our use of unmodified GEANT4 and FLUKA in this note: FLUKA and GEANT4 underestimate the neutron flux significantly but the missing neutrons are at energies well below the neutron multiplication threshold, where the neutron energy and so the spectral shape does not affect the ${}^8$Li yield.
+It would therefore be possible to correct for this shortfall of neutrons by rescaling the ${}^8$Li yield by the ratio of neutrons observed in a fixed target experiment such as \cite{tilquin,osipenko} to those obtained by the simulation.
+In Fig.~\ref{neutprodfig}, we plot the fractional distribution of neutrons and so the overall normalisation does not appear.
+In the following section our results are not rescaled.